Select another language

 • Zulu village: Around Kwazulu Natal Region.
 Not the real life anymore, but a show specially for the tourists.
 Nevertheless is was fun.
 We did this only in 2002.

 • Oudtshoorn: Visit an ostrich farm.
 Nice experience and you can even ride them.
-We did this only in 2002.

 • De Hoop nature reserve: We visited this place only in 2002, but it was one of the nicest places of South Africa.

-• Drakensbergen: (only visited in 2002).
-Beautiful mountains great for hiking.
+• Drakensbergen: Beautiful mountains great for hiking.

 • Table Mountain: A must for everybody visiting cape town.